 • Approximately half of the kids covered by Medicaid or Healthy Kids Dental did not receive dental services in 2016.

 Currently under state law, only dentists are allowed to perform routine procedures like filling cavities.
 By creating a new dental provider, the law would increase the number of highly trained professionals able to perform these basic procedures under the supervision of a dentist and allow dentists to focus their time and skills on more complicated procedures.
-Health professionals and providers support SB 541, saying it’s an important way to increase access to dental services.

 Minnesota, Maine, Vermont and tribal governments in Alaska, Washington, and Oregon allow dentists to hire these midlevel providers.
 More than a dozen other states are considering similar bills.